Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent

 Now you should have your project client.
 From the project client, you create an agent to serve the end users.

-An agent should Here is an example of create an agent:
+Here is an example of create an agent:
 <!-- SNIPPET:sample_agents_basics.create_agent -->

 ```python